Onion Pickle Recipe | Peyaj ka Achar

 Instructions

-• Strain everything using a strainer.
+• Now strain everything with a strainer.

-• Take ½ tsp fennel seeds, ½ tsp coriander seeds, 5 red chilis, ½ tsp fenugreek seeds, ½ tsp cumin seeds, and ¼ tsp nigella seeds.
+• Now take ½ tsp fennel seeds, ½ tsp coriander seeds, 5 pieces Red chilis, ½ tsp fenugreek seeds, ½ tsp cumin seeds and ¼ tsp nigella seeds.

-• Mix everything very well.
+• Now mix everything every well.

 Subscribe to My YouTube Channel Mitar Cooking!